lcodek/fetch/README.md

+The following is a coding challenge that I have completed in this repo.
+Check out `api/managed-records.js` for the code that I've written to solve the problem!

 # Fetch

 At Ad Hoc, our front-end applications often exchange JSON data with various RESTful APIs.
 We use modern JavaScript